 - For more information about the early implementation of Career Pathways investments, please visit the

 Grants have been awarded to Oregon’s community colleges and public universities to increase opportunities for students from priority populations to receive academic credit for the knowledge and skills gained through work and life experience, military training and experience, and through formal and informal education and training from institutions of higher education in the United States and in other nations, with such academic credit counting toward a certificate or credential that provides a pathway to employment or career advancement.

 Update: Of the 25 public institutions that were eligible for Credit for Prior Learning Grant funding, 14 community colleges and 5 public universities applied and received a total of $10 million.
 The overwhelming majority of grantees are focused on expanding credit for prior learning (CPL), creating transparent systems, increasing staff capacity to support CPL students, and the creation/distribution of marketing materials to engage priority populations.
 Contracts have been finalized, and institutions are implementing their plans.

-Three separate, statewide industry consortia will be established to represent the healthcare, manufacturing, and technology industry sectors.
+Three separate, statewide Industry Consortia are being established to represent the healthcare, manufacturing, and technology industry sectors.
 The purpose of each consortium is to establish strategic partnerships, develop structured processes to address mutual industry goals, identify industry-specific workforce needs in this state, develop targeted recruitment strategies to increase equitable participation, and promote workforce development programs and activities in the targeted industry sectors.

 The Woolsey Group to help design the Industry Consortia framework and engage industry partners.
 Woolsey recently interviewed approximately thirty business, education, and community leaders to better understand Oregon’s workforce needs, and develop recommendations.
 Industry Consortia will advise the WTDB, informing strategic planning, policy, and investments for key industry sectors.